-Yes, we're in an odd phase of the OS, where most of it still works (and is supported), but things are falling off the edges, as it were.
-Which means that it's hard to keep track of it all - hence the table below, which I'll keep updated every so often.
+Yes, we're in an odd phase of the OS, where most of the stuff that ever works still works (and is supported), but things are falling off the edges, as it were.
+Which means that it's hard to keep track of it all - hence the table below, which I'll keep updated every so often. [last update 7th Oct 2019]

 Note that some dates are approximate, since even we at AAWP can't see into the future with certainty!